SS Magnetic

 SS Magnetic was a passenger tender of the White Star Line built in 1891.
-She was laid down at the Harland and Wolff Shipyards in Belfast, Ireland.
+She was laid down at the Harland & Wolff Shipyards in Belfast, Ireland.
 Magnetic was sold to a different company in 1932 and renamed Ryde, and scrapped in 1935.

 Career

 Magnetic was built by Harland and Wolff and launched on 28 March 1891, being delivered to her new owners on 6 June 1891.
 She was based at the Port of Liverpool and upon her completion, used mainly to take passengers to White Star's various ocean liners.
 However, she was also used as a water carrier, tow boat, tug and Mersey cruise boat.
 She was present at the 1897 Spithead Review as tender to White Star's Teutonic.